brentbiseda/w266_project/README.md

 # Results for Presence of ADR Task

-# Results - Comparison of Baseline Results
+# Results - Comparison of Oversampled Baseline Results

 |Model                         |Test Accuracy       |
 |:-----------------------------|-------------------:|